salu133445/musegan/docs/index.md

 ## Training data

 The following are our training data.
-Please use the provided utilities to load these npz files.
+Please use the provided utilities to load the npz files.

 The loaded is a python dictionary.
 The keys are 'bass', 'drums', 'guitar', 'strings' and 'piano'.
 The values are the corresponding piano-roll matrices stored  as scipy.sparse.csc_matrix objects.